-Eligible projects must be located in an Ida-Eligible Parish.
-See §9, Definitions.
+Eligible projects must be located in an Ida-Eligible Parish or a Laura Delta Eligible Parish See §9, Definitions.

 All borrowers must be LIHTC single asset entities organized as for-profit limited partnerships ("LPs") or limited liability companies ("LLCs").
-General Partners of LPs and Managing Members of LLCs may be for- or non-profit entities.
-A PHA may participate as General Partner or Managing
+General Partners of LPs and Managing Members of

-Member.
-All projects must combine CDBG-DR with LIHTCs, allowable by LHC Tax-Exempt Bonds, which finance costs in accordance with Section 42(h)(4) of the Code.
+LLCs may be for- or non-profit entities.
+A PHA may participate as General Partner or Managing Member.
+All projects must combine CDBG-DR with 9% LIHTCs or 4% LIHTCs, allowable by LHC Tax-Exempt Bonds, which finance costs in accordance with Section 42(h)(4) of the Code.
 LHC Tax-Exempt Bonds may, but are not required to, finance a permanent first mortgage.